These bodies stayed imprinted in our heads long after the credits rolled.Read article

 Osorio, who says he has followed a similar split to bring up his own chest, suggests using this approach for no more than six weeks - enough time to make gains before your body either slips into an overtrained state or becomes accustomed to the routine.
 “This should be a short-term remedy to bring up your chest, but you’ll want to ease up on trying to simultaneously maximize gains with other bodyparts – this is a time for chest-building,” he explains.
 “Afterward, go back to your regular style of training; you can return to this chest-focused routine down the road if you choose.”

-Sandler confirms: "There's plenty of research to suggest that introducing change into a routine creates opportunity for improvement, but that doesn't continue indefinitely.
-In fact, it's well accepted by most strength coaches and scientists that 4-6 weeks is the max length of time for any one cycle.
+Sandler confirms: “There’s plenty of research to suggest that introducing change into a routine creates opportunity for improvement, but that doesn’t continue indefinitely.
+In fact, it’s well accepted by most strength coaches and scientists that 4-6 weeks is the max length of time for any one cycle.
 Neurological development and optimal muscle recruitment occurs within 2-4 weeks of adding new stimuli.
-After six weeks of an intensity program like Peak Pecs, you need a period in which you change the stimulus again for at least four weeks.
+After six weeks of an intensity program like this one, you need a period in which you change the stimulus again for at least four weeks.
 This allows the whole body - its muscular and nervous systems - to recover from the six-week shock placed on it.
-The rule of thumb is to wait at least four weeks before trying a program like Peak Pecs again."
+The rule of thumb is to wait at least four weeks before trying a program like this one again.”

 One inherent drawback to doubling up on your chest training is the resultant amount of work imposed on the front delts and triceps.
 Both assist in all chest pressing movements, so by upping your volume of pec training, the workload on the front delts and triceps is increased.
 If you were to train front delts and triceps on different days than your pecs, two things would happen.